bparanj/crystal/computer/cloud/master-image.md

    - Boot each laptop to ensure it operates correctly and the OS is functioning as expected.

 2. **Package Securely**:
-   - Package each laptop securely for shipping, including any accessories and documentation.
+   - Package each laptop securely for shipping,  any accessories and documentation.

 ### References